Airport Building Control

-Building and construction activities at ‘core-regulated’ federal leased airports must be approved by the Airport Building Controller (ABC).
-The ABC is appointed under Commonwealth law to administer the airport building control regime.
-The Airport Lessee Company (ALC) must also approve the activity from a planning and airport operational perspective.
+Building and construction activities at 'core-regulated' airports must be approved by the Airport Building Controller (ABC).
+The ABC is appointed under the Airports Act 1996 and the Airports (Building Control) Regulations 2025 (the regulations) to administer the airport building control regime.
+Airport Lessee Companies (ALCs) must also approve the activity from a planning and airport operational perspective.

-Airport Building Control plays a vital role in facilitating safe and efficient development at Australia's federal leased airports.
-ABCs are appointed under Commonwealth law, performing a statutory function by administering the Airport (Building Control) Regulations 1996.
+Airport Building Control plays a vital role in facilitating safe and efficient development at Australia's core-regulated airports.

-As part of the 2023-24 Mid-Year Economic and Fiscal Outlook (MYEFO), the Australian Government announced an increase in funding appropriated to the department to provide Airport Building Control services.
-This is to improve flexibility and to ensure sustainability of ABC supply into the future.
+As part of the 2023–24 Mid-Year Economic and Fiscal Outlook (MYEFO), the Australian Government announced an increase in funding appropriated to the department to provide and improve Airport Building Control services.
+Improvements to the way the department delivers this service include increased flexibility in meeting demand, and ensuring sustainability of ABC services into the future.
 To support this, the department is undertaking a number of reforms and updates:

-The department is planning to implement ‘demand-driven’ flexibility into its ABC services as part an improved contract arrangement to take effect in mid-2025.
+The department has introduced 'demand-driven' flexibility into ABC services as part of the new and improved contract arrangements that commenced in late 2025.

-Under this improved contract arrangement, the department expects it will have the ability to provide additional paid hours for ABC services to be undertaken at any federal leased airport which is experiencing a significant uptick in the volume of building activities.
+Under the improved contract arrangements, the department can provide additional paid hours for ABC services at any core-regulated airport that is experiencing a significant uptick in the volume of building activities.

 Building proponents (applicants) must pay a fee for ABC services.
 These fees form part of government revenue, known as cost recovery.